marketcalls/fastscalper-tauri/README.md

 To build for all platforms from a single machine, you'll need to set up cross-compilation environments.
 This is an advanced topic and requires additional setup.
 Refer to the [Tauri documentation on Cross-Platform Compilation](https://tauri.app/v1/guides/building/cross-platform) for detailed instructions.

 The built applications will be located in the `src-tauri/target/release/bundle` directory, organized by platform.

-[...
-Keep the rest of the existing content ...]